-I landed in Dubai around 8:30am this morning.
-The airport cab routine was getting a little old so I was thrilled that The Burj Al Arab, my hotel here in Dubai, was sending a driver to meet me at the airport.
+I touched down in Dubai at 8:30am.
+I was quickly tiring of the airport cab routine so I was thrilled that The Burj Al Arab, my hotel here in Dubai, sent a driver to meet me at the airport.
 I expected to see the driver once I cleared customs but was pleasantly surprised to find him waiting for me just after I stepped off the plane (still not sure how he managed that).

 And this was just the beginning of the exceptional service the Burj would provide during my brief stay.